Ayusshhh27/Weather-Today/README.md

 - CSS: Used for styling the web page, including colors, fonts, and animations.
 - JavaScript: Used for fetching data from the API, manipulating the DOM, and adding interactivity.
 - Bootstrap: Used as a CSS framework to enhance the responsiveness and styling of the web page.
-- jQuery: Used for simplifying DOM manipulation and making AJAX requests to the API.